iov-one/ledger-iov/README.md

 ### Install / Uninstall

 1. Navigate to the extracted folder, e.g. `cd ~/Downloads/iov-testnet-ledger`
-2. Connect and unlock Ledger Nano S; navigate to main menu.
+2. Connect and unlock Ledger Nano S; navigate to the main menu.
-3. To install run `./install_app.sh; to uninstall run ./install_app.sh --uninstall`
+3. To install run `./install_app.sh`; to uninstall run `./install_app.sh --uninstall`

 ### Further notes

 The `+xyz` suffix in versions is build meta data, i.e. the same Ledger app in a different package

+## Ledger Nano X support

+Right now, there is no support for the Ledger Nano X. However, the source code is prepared for future Nano X support, which is why there are Nano X references in some places.

 ## Building